RaphaelHebert/nsdpy/docs/main.md

 or..

     --tsv
 The program will create two folders: "fasta" and "tsv".
-The fasta folder will contain the results in fasta format adn the tsv folder will contain the results in tsv format.
+The fasta folder will contain the results in fasta format and the tsv folder will contain the results in tsv format.
 Example:

-    nsdpy -r “homo sapiens[Organism] AND COX1[Title]” -tsv
+    nsdpy -r "Homo sapiens[Organism] AND COX1[Title]" -tsv

 ### Information

-Add the taxonomic information the the information lines of the sequences written in the output files.
+Add the taxonomic information to the information lines of the sequences written in the output files.

     -i
 or..